openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 `verified_claims_supported`: REQUIRED.
 Boolean value indicating support for `verified_claims`, i.e., the OpenID Connect for Identity Assurance extension.

 `trust_frameworks_supported`: REQUIRED.
 JSON array containing all supported trust frameworks.
-This array must have at least one member.
+This array MUST have at least one member.

 `evidence_supported`: REQUIRED.
 JSON array containing all types of identity evidence the OP uses.
-This array may have zero or more members.
+This array MUST have at least one member.

 `documents_supported`: REQUIRED when `evidence_supported` contains "document" or "id_document".
 JSON array containing all identity document types utilized by the OP for identity verification.
+This array MUST have at least one member.

 `documents_methods_supported`: OPTIONAL.
-JSON array containing the validation & verification process the OP supports (see [@!predefined_values]).
+JSON array containing the validation & verification processes the OP supports (see [@!predefined_values]).
+When present this array MUST have at least one member.

 `documents_validation_methods_supported`: OPTIONAL.
 JSON array containing the document validation methods the OP supports (see [@!predefined_values]).
+When present this array MUST have at least one member.

 `documents_verification_methods_supported`: OPTIONAL.
 JSON array containing the verification methods the OP supports (see [@!predefined_values]).
+When present this array MUST have at least one member.

 `electronic_records_supported`: REQUIRED when `evidence_supported` contains "electronic\_record".
 JSON array containing all electronic record types the OP supports (see [@!predefined_values]).
+When present this array MUST have at least one member.

 `claims_in_verified_claims_supported`: REQUIRED.
 JSON array containing all Claims supported within `verified_claims`.
+This array MUST have at least one member.

-`attachments_supported`: REQUIRED when OP supports external attachments.
+`attachments_supported`: REQUIRED when OP supports attachments.
 JSON array containing all attachment types supported by the OP.
 Possible values are `external` and `embedded`.
-If the list is empty, the OP does not support attachments.
+When present this array MUST have at least one member.

 `digest_algorithms_supported`: REQUIRED when OP supports external attachments.
 JSON array containing all supported digest algorithms which can be used as `alg` property within the digest object of external attachments.
 If the OP supports external attachments, at least the algorithm `sha-256` MUST be supported by the OP as well.
 The list of possible digest/hash algorithm names is maintained by IANA in [@!hash_name_registry] (established by [@?RFC6920]).